Chrahuldeveloper/node-api-Insights/README.md

-# 📊 node-apiTracker
+# 📊 node-api-Insights

-**node-apiTracker** is an open-source Node.js library that gives you **full analytics of any API endpoint — right inside your terminal**.
+**node-api-Insights** is an open-source Node.js library that gives you **full analytics of any API endpoint — right inside your terminal**.
 Whether you're building REST APIs or microservices, this lightweight tool helps you **analyze performance, track requests, and debug faster** with clean, real-time logs.

 ---